d-bl/MAE-gf/docs/spin_06.md

 ## Open centered spider

 Please note: these spiders have 12 legs.
 On each side, a pair is "bouncing": it takes a detour outside the spider and returns in.
+The outside of the spider is indicated in <span class="b-pink">pink</span>.

 ![open centered spider][P-SOC3]